JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 | **The Gambling Addict** | Chases hype, trades impulsively, and confuses luck for skill. | Unsustainable; luck always runs out before discipline returns. |

 **My take:**
-These aren’t personalities — they’re warning signs.
+These aren’t personalities,  they’re warning signs.
 Every archetype has its shadow side.
 The goal isn’t perfection; it’s **self-awareness**.
 If you know your emotional triggers, you can design systems that protect you from yourself.

 ---